clevyr/nova-page-builder/README.md

 ```
 php artisan migrate
 ```

+### Routing
+In the `nova-page-builder.php` config file, there is an `excluded_routes` string.
+This string contains url primary segments that are NOT allowed.
+The router ignores GET requests matching this pattern and the Nova Page CRUD validates against these as well.

+We needed to include this because the `/nova, /register, /billing...` routes were being caught by our page controller.

+Besides that, routing is taken care of automatically for Page Builder pages.

 ### How to Create Navigation
 *To create the public facing menu:*
 1. Add this line to the `boot()` method in `App/Providers/AppServiceProvider.php`